BCV-Uniandes/GraSP/README.md

 |--README.txt
 ```

-In the [GraSP_1fps directory](http://157.253.243.19/PSI-AVA/GraSP/GraSP_1fps) you will find our video frames sampled at 1fps and all the annotations for long-term tasks (surgical phases and steps recognition) and short-term tasks (instrument segmentation and atomic action detection).
-Additionally, in the [GraSP_30fps directory](http://157.253.243.19/PSI-AVA/GraSP/GraSP_30fps) you will find all the frames of our videos sampled at 30fps and their corresponding annotations for short-term tasks.
-We provide a README file in the link with a brief explanation ofour annotations.
-We recommend to download the data recursively with:
+In the [GraSP_1fps directory](http://157.253.243.19/PSI-AVA/GraSP/GraSP_1fps), you will find our video frames sampled at 1fps and all the annotations for long-term tasks (surgical phases and steps recognition) and short-term tasks (instrument segmentation and atomic action detection).
+Additionally, in the [GraSP_30fps directory](http://157.253.243.19/PSI-AVA/GraSP/GraSP_30fps), you will find all the frames of our videos sampled at 30fps and their corresponding annotations for short-term tasks.
+We provide a README file in the link, briefly explaining our annotations.
+We recommend downloading the data recursively with the following command:

 ```sh
 $ wget -r http://157.253.243.19/PSI-AVA/GraSP
 ```

-If you only need the dataset with the video frames sampled at 1fps or at 30fps you can just download the directory of the version that you need:
+If you only need the dataset with the video frames sampled at 1fps or 30fps, you can download the directory of the version that you need:

 ```sh